oracle-livelabs/oci/cd3-automation-toolkit/create-eventalarm/create-eventalarm.md

 The objectives of this lab are:

-- Add OCI event rule, alarm and notifications in excel spreadsheet.
+- Add OCI event rule, alarm and notifications in excel spreadsheet
-- Deploy event rule, alarm and notifcations.
+- Deploy event rule, alarm and notifcations
 - Use the Plan to Terraform Apply

 ## Task 1: Add OCI event rule, alarm and notifications in Excel Spreadsheet